verdaux/BookNotes/Phrases/Impressors 25.md

 - [ ] Her comments section makes me want to go out and murder the first middle aged balding man that enters my line of sight.
 - [ ] I'm smarter than I look
 - [ ] If I'd come for your advice, I'm sure I'd love the debate but I didn't.
 - [ ] Sadly his plane didn’t crash and he arrived safely.
+- [ ] That's a sweet dream to have